Summer-time Clients

 Our recommendations for water:

-Week 1 Stay away from pools, lakes, oceans, or hot tubs / jacuzzi. altogether.
+Days 0 through 14 — Stay away from pools, lakes, oceans, or hot tubs / jacuzzies altogether.
 Splashing is still an infection risk.

 Other than that, don’t worry too much and just have fun! :)

 We will still go over all of your aftercare needs at your appointment and answer any other questions you may have.
-This information is just to help you with summer activities planning!
+This information is just to help you plan your summer activities!